Temperature checks are gone from some theme parks and elsewhere. Health experts say that's just fine - KION546

 As for Cedar Fair, a group of a dozen-plus amusement and water parks, all its US parks — including Knott’s Berry Farm in California — have stopped temperature checks for guests.
 Instead, workers generally will screen guests by asking about whether they have symptoms.

-The only park still checking employees’ temperatures — Dorney Park in Pennsylvania — will stop doing that when jurisdictional rules lift at month’s end, spokesperson Gary Rhodes said.
+The only Cedar Fair park still checking employees’ temperatures — Dorney Park in Pennsylvania — will stop doing that when jurisdictional rules lift at month’s end, spokesperson Gary Rhodes said.

 Each company above — whether keeping or abandoning the checks — cites state/local guidelines and/or epidemiological advice they’ve received.